Atbox/legal/privacy-policy/en.md

 ### When do we send you emails? ###

+**We hate spam** and we are specifically careful to not abuse your inbox ever and we are bound to send you ONLY helpful personalized emails in order to bring you the best service.

 We will send you emails when:
 * You (or your company) have new notifications
 * There are helpful suggestions for you or your company